NVIDIA/NeMo-speech-data-processor/README.md

 data manifest as input (or a path to the raw data directory if you do not have a NeMo-style manifest to start with), apply some processing to it, and then save the output manifest file.

-You specifiy which processors you want to run using a YAML config file.
+You specify which processors you want to run using a YAML config file.
 Many common processing operations are provided, and it is easy to add your own.
-If you do not need to add your own processors, then all that is needed to process a new dataset is to write a single YAML file containing the parameters needed to process your dataset.

 ![SDP overview](https://github.com/NVIDIA/NeMo/releases/download/v1.17.0/sdp_overview_diagram.png)